TalebRafiepour/step-progress/README.md

 [![GitHub Closed Issues](https://img.shields.io/github/issues-closed/TalebRafiepour/step_progress)](https://github.com/TalebRafiepour/step_progress/issues?q=is%3Aissue+is%3Aclosed)
 ![GitHub License](https://img.shields.io/github/license/TalebRafiepour/step_progress)

-**StepProgress** is a lightweight package designed to display step progress indicators for completing multi-step tasks in a user interface.
-It provides customizable widgets to visually represent the progress of a task, making it easier for users to understand their current position and the steps remaining.
+**StepProgress** is a lightweight and highly flexible package designed to display step progress indicators for completing multi-step tasks in a user interface.
+This package supports both **vertical and horizontal** orientations, allowing developers to customize the display according to their application's needs.
+It provides a variety of customizable widgets that visually represent the progress of a task, making it easier for users to understand their current position and the steps remaining.
+With this flexibility, **StepProgress** can seamlessly integrate into various UI designs, enhancing user experience across different platforms.

 ![StepProgress-without-labels](https://github.com/TalebRafiepour/showcase/blob/main/step_progress/sample-2-step-progress-without-labels.gif?raw=true)